 WundaSmart, for example, can be used to automate your heating system exactly how you like it.
 The app lets you control the temperature in each room individually – so you can isolate rooms such as the living room or upstairs bathroom - so that the heating only comes on in those rooms.

-You can even use geo-fencing on a room by room basis so that it triggers the heating based on your location.
-You can set your living room heating to come on when you’re 500 metres away, for example, so the room is the ideal place to chill when you return.
+You can even use geofencing on a room-by-room basis so that it triggers the heating based on your location.
+You can set your living room heating to come on when you’re 500 meters away, for example, so the room is the ideal place to chill when you return.
 And that is really rather lovely to come home to on a cold, chilly night.